NishchayAnand/software-engineering/Backend Engineering/Case Study 1. TinyURL/API Design.md

 <span style="color : green">To eliminate this, we can use a coordination service (e.g., ZooKeeper) to pre-allocate <strong>ID ranges</strong> to each machine (e.g., Machine 1 → 1 to 1M, Machine 2 → 1M+1 to 2M, etc.).
 This ensures each machine generates IDs from its assigned range <strong>without conflicts</strong>.</span>

+---
+### Redirection Service

-**Redirection Service:** Resolves short URLs to their original long URLs.
+Resolves short URLs to their original long URLs.

 ```
 public String getLongUrl(String shortId) {